 After the war, people began to think about moving back home.
 People thought that if they returned to Trashkun the sun would shine more brightly there and it would be easier to make a brighter and nicer life.
 The trip home was also very difficult and people returned from the long journey exhausted and sick.
 Other than Yoshe Saltuper the feldsher [unofficial medical practitioner], little medical help was available and there were few remedies and medicines.
 Even with only a few, Yoshe was able to help people.
 The Trashkuners who had not been evacuated were back on their feet by then, with food supplies and cellars full of potatoes.
 Some of the hungry returnees to Trashkun demanded that the well-off people share their stored food with the families who had nothing.
 When that did not happen, people tore the locks off the doors of the storehouses and distributed the potatoes among the poor.

-Two or three years later as people were beginning to recover, they began to think about making life nicer and better.
+Two or three years later as people were beginning to recover, they began to think about improving their lives.
 People found work, earned fairly well, and lived in separate apartments.
 There was money for marriages.
-Young and old glimpsed a nicer and a better life.
-A Jewish school was opened where the children studied Yiddish, Hebrew, Russian, mathematics, and singing.
+Young and old glimpsed a better life.
+A Jewish school opened where the children studied Yiddish, Hebrew, Russian, mathematics, and singing.
 Since the school was too small for all the children, two shifts were arranged.
 Teachers came who helped to organize the shtetl youth, and the townspeople often gathered to hear lectures.
-I think the first teacher was Leybzon, and there were many more, including Urbanovich, Zak, Leyklo, Sheskint, and others.
+I think the first teacher was Leybson, and there were many more, including Urbanovich, Zak, Leyklo, Sheskint, and others.
 A drama circle was organized that put on frequent productions.
 Instead of admission tickets, the audience donated clothing for poor children.
 The Zionist movement became active in the shtetl, and money was collected for the Jewish National Fund and the United Israel Appeal.
 However, Jewish schools were not open for long.
 They closed at the time of the 1917 Bolshevik Revolution.

 Looking for a Better Life